 How your interviewer answers this question will reveal a lot.
 To me, I'd want to see my interviewer excited to answer this and really spill their guts passionately about how much they love what they do or what their team does.
 It's reflective of how engaged the department will be.
 If they respond with a lame, lackluster or apathetic answer or worse - they don't have an answer for you, I'd reconsider the company as a whole.
 An environment where the employees are engaged and excited to be there and gush about their successes really asserts what it would be like to work among them.
 If the interviewer responds excitedly and in a fully engaged way, I'd take that as a great sign.

 These questions will leave a lasting impression after the interview.
 The interviewer will remember you as the individual who was excited to be there and learn as much as they could about the company.
-You will stand out from the rest.
+You will stand out from the rest and have gained some better insight into the company as a whole.